 Liberty yes, but there shall be no dignity.
 At least she gestures toward something worthwhile actually being threatened.
 But it is the normativity of our socio-sexual frameworks that I want to contest.

 Matters worsen dramatically when we move from the legal but shamed forms of sex work (porn, stripping) to banned and shamed forms (full service sex work).
 Reason writer Elizabeth Nolan Brown has helpfully catalogued the cases of police officers raping and assaulting sex workers in the US in just the last year.
 The prohibition of full service sex work creates conditions of exploitation, abuse, and rape apology.
 The sex worker can be evicted from her home, lose custody of her children, be denied “mainstream” employment opportunities, lose the benefit of the doubt before the law and public opinion, and be shunned by friends and family members, which in addition to its intrinsic emotional costs also robs her of a natural social support network.
-(I’ll use mostly feminine pronouns throughout, though I by no means wish to deny the validity of male and trans sex workers).
+(I’ll use mostly feminine pronouns throughout, though I by no means wish to deny the validity of male, trans, or other sex workers).

-For the rest of this essay I take it as given that full service sex work should be fully legalized and decriminalized.
-There’s some inconsistency in what these phrases mean, but I mean this: the voluntary exchange of sex for money by adults should be neither prohibited by law nor onerously regulated or taxed by law.
+For the rest of this essay I take it as given that full service sex work should be fully decriminalized.
+There’s some inconsistency in what “decriminalization” means, but I mean this: the voluntary exchange of sex for money by adults should be neither prohibited by law nor onerously regulated or taxed by law.
 Call this liberalization.
 The reasons follow classical black market logic and they are overwhelming.
 What I want to explore instead is the social esteem of sex workers.
 Prohibition itself could never be sustained without widespread stigmatization of sex workers.
 And any decriminalizing reforms will fail to eradicate the exploitation associated with sex work if they go unaccompanied by a widespread cultural shift toward esteem for the sex worker.
 Of course the legal and the cultural feed back into one another, so that no reevaluation of the dignity of the sex worker may be completed without liberalization, yet some cultural reevaluation must take place before any liberalization can occur.

 A Sexual Dignity

-In the Future of Feminist Liberalism, Martha Nussbaum discusses how human beings have dignity though we are mortal and profoundly needy.
+In the Future of Feminist Liberalism, philosopher Martha Nussbaum discusses how human beings have dignity though we are mortal and profoundly needy.

 For Kant, human dignity and our moral capacity, dignity’s source, are radically separate from the natural world.
 Morality certainly has the task of providing for human neediness, but the idea that we are at bottom split beings, both rational persons and animal dwellers in the world of nature, never ceases to influence Kant’s way of thinking about how these deliberations about our needs will go.